-What is a Claim Form?
+What is a claim form?

 How do I complete form N1?

-The Claim Number and Date of Issue will be filled in by the Court when it issues the proceedings.
+The claim number and date of issue will be filled in by the Court when it issues the proceedings.

 Names of the parties

-In the case of individuals their titles and, in the case of individuals carrying on business in a name other than their own name, their trading names should also be stated.
+The ‘claimant’ is the person bringing the claim against the ‘defendant’ and their names should be stated in full (including titles).
+Where one of the parties is an individual carrying on business in a name other than their own name, their trading names should also be stated.

-In the case of companies, corporations and limited liability partnerships the full name including any suffix (for example plc) should be stated.
+In the case of companies, corporations and limited liability partnerships the full name including any suffix (for example,‘plc’) should be stated.

 Brief details of the claim